tigrawap/Flask-Starter/readme.md

 ### more to come…

 You also can email [Me](mailto:tigrawap@gmail.com) for questions or ask at stackoverflow with flask or flask-starter tags.
-This documentation will be expanded as soon as possible, as well as basing on your questions
+This documentation will be expanded as soon as possible and will incorporate your questions.